Enter the fantastical Flipp Forest, where 26 different animals from all over the world have come together, in our new game for 2-8 players, age 6+.

 Once players have mastered the basic game, they can try the Great Tree variant for 2-4 players, in which players get one row of five cards and two turns, then another row on top of that with two turns, and a final row with two turns.
 In this variant, a card like the frog or hawk from your active row is able to reach down to flip a card in an earlier row.

-Flipology is undergoing manufacture and will be available in the New Zealand market later this year.
+Flipology will be released to the New Zealand market on October 1.